LouieOHagan/Simple-Weather-Website/README.md

 ## Credits

 ### Code
-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.

-- [Matt Rudge](https://github.com/lechien73): For figuring out that the bind method and "this" keyword need to be used to pass in arguments to function after an event listnered in weather-api.js on line 3 & 4
+- [Matt Rudge](https://github.com/lechien73): For figuring out that the bind method and "this" keyword need to be used to pass in arguments to function after an event listener in weather-api.js on line 3 & 4
 ```
 document.getElementById("searchButton").addEventListener("click", searchFunction.bind(this, "https://api.openweathermap.org/data/2.5/weather?q=", currentWeatherResults));
 document.getElementById("searchButton").addEventListener("click", searchFunction.bind(this, "https://api.openweathermap.org/data/2.5/forecast?q=", forecastResults));